Bangs (hair)

-Bangs (North American English), or a fringe (British English), are strands or locks of hair that fall over the scalp's front hairline to cover the forehead, usually just above the eyebrows, though can range to various lengths.
-While most people cut their bangs straight, they may also shape them in an arc or leave them ragged.
+Bangs (North American English) or a fringe (British English, Australian English and New Zealand English) are strands or locks of hair that fall over the scalp's front hairline to cover the forehead, usually just above the eyebrows, though can range to various lengths.
+While most modern Western hairstyles cut the bangs straight, they may also be shaped in an arc or left ragged.

 Terminology

 The term bangs originally referred to hair cut bang-off (i.e., straight across at the front), although the term is now applied to diverse forms of hair styling.
 It is probably related to bang-tail, a term still used for the practice of cutting horses' tails straight across.
 The term fringe refers to the resemblance of the short row of hair to ornamental fringe trim, such as those often found on shawls.

 History

-Bangs occur naturally in many styles of short hair-cuts.

-Hairstyles that feature bangs have come and gone out of fashion as frequently as other hairstyles, and they can be worn in any number of ways.
-Influential people with bangs in modern times (since the 20th century) have included silent movie actress Louise Brooks, 1950s glamor model Bettie Page, the Beatles, and actress Elizabeth Taylor in the title role of Cleopatra (1963).

-In the 1970s, English actress and singer Jane Birkin helped establish the iconic look of brow-length bangs combined with overall long hair.

-In the late 1980s and early 1990s, curly, teased bangs were in fashion, often held very big or high in place with copious amounts of hair spray.
-This style was called "mall bangs".
+Bangs were worn by both men and women in ancient Egypt, ancient Greece, and in the Roman Empire.
+Hair styles that included bangs can be seen on men and women in artwork of the Middle Ages.
+During the Elizabethan era and the Renaissance, European men continued to wear bangs, but they were out of style for women.
+Clergy cautioned against bangs in the 1600s as a sign of a vanity and "a slide into mortal sin".

+Bangs, often curled, regained popularity among women in the Victorian era.
+The "Alexandra fringe", a mass of short, frizzy bangs named for Alexandra of Denmark, became popular in the 1880s.
+In the United States during the late 19th and early 20th centuries, bangs were popular among young female immigrants because the hair covering the forehead helped hide skin blemishes such as smallpox scars and acne which, popular magazines assured them, prevented them from looking like authentic Americans.